-An industrial stretch of Ravenswood has experienced a brewing renaissance in recent years.
-The corridor, which earned the nickname Malt Row, is home to a diverse array of craft breweries, from an experimental microbrewer to the world’s first Michelin-starred brewpub.
+An industrial stretch of Chicago’s Ravenswood neighborhood has taken on a second life as one of Chicago’s most bustling brewing corridors.
+The area, which earned the nickname Malt Row, is home to a diverse array of craft breweries, from an experimental microbrewer to one of the country’s most popular beer brands.
 The best part?
 They’re all within walking distance of each other, perfect for a DIY brewery crawl.

-The first brewery to open a taproom on the Ravenswood Industrial Corridor, Begyle Brewing Company quickly became a neighborhood favorite.
-The laid-back space always has something going on, from a Sunday morning yoga class to weeknight skeeball tournaments.
-Expect food trucks, dogs, and locals sipping on classic brews like the Begyle Blonde of Free Bird APA.
-1800 W. Cuyler Ave.
+The first brewery to open a taproom in the Malt Row area, Begyle Brewing Company quickly became a neighborhood favorite.
+The laid-back space always has something going on, from trivia nights to pop-ups from local food vendors.
+Expect the taproom and sidewalk patio to be filled with locals sipping on classic brews like the Begyle Blonde or Free Bird APA.

 Right next door to Begyle, you’ll find the cozy Dovetail Brewing taproom.
 The brewers specialize in crafting continental European beer styles using old-world brewing methods.
-That includes unique equipment like open-top containers that lets the brewers introduce wild yeast and a 100-year-old piece of antique brewing equipment that they found on a farm outside Munich.
-All this results in a batch of one-of-a-kind beers, including a Vienna lager, pilsner, and rauchbier.
-1800 W. Belle Plaine Ave.
+That includes unique equipment, like a 100-year-old piece of antique brewing equipment that they found on a farm outside Munich.
+All of this results in a batch of one-of-a-kind beers, including a Vienna lager, pilsner, and rauchbier.

-One of the area’s smaller breweries happens to be right next door to it’s largest.
-Spiteful Brewing is right next door to Half Acre’s Balmoral taproom, and what they lack in size they make up for in attitude.
+One of the area’s smaller breweries happens to be right next door to its largest.
+Spiteful Brewing is adjacent to Half Acre’s taproom, and what they lack in size they make up for in attitude.
 The nano-brewery churns out unique brews with aggressive flavors, like their classic Spiteful IPA, God Damn Pigeon Porter, and Working for the Weekend IPA.
 Despite the assertive branding, the taproom is super welcoming — it’s dog friendly and you can bring your own food.
-2024 W Balmoral Ave.